backdrop-contrib/content_moderation/README.md

 maintain drafts of content.
 However, when content needs to be seen by multiple people before it is published--for example, when a site has an editorial or moderation workflow--there are limited ways to keep track of nodes' status.
-Workbench Moderation provides moderation states, so that unpublished content may be reviewed and approved before it gets published.
+Content Moderation provides moderation states, so that unpublished content may be reviewed and approved before it gets published.

 ### 2 Node revision behavior

-Workbench Moderation affects the behavior of Backdrop’s node revisions.
+Content Moderation affects the behavior of Backdrop’s node revisions.
 When revisions are enabled for a particular node type, editing a node creates a new revision.
 This lets users see how a node has changed over time and revert unwanted or accidental edits.
-Workbench Moderation maintains this revision
+Content Moderation maintains this revision
 behavior: any time a node is edited, a new version is created.

 When there are multiple versions of a node--it has been edited multiple times,